-For tap-in connections, the mainline must be at least a minimum of two (2) times the diameter larger than the tap-in connection diameter.
-Only District personnel are authorized to make the tap and install a 4 to 18-inch diameter Inserta Tee to the District's Public Sanitary Sewer Mainline.
-The means, material, and method to tap into Public Sanitary Sewer Mainlines greater than 18 inches shall be reviewed and approved by the District, on a case-by-case basis.
+For tap-in connections, the mainline must be at least a minimum of two (2) times the diameter of the Service Connection.
+Only District Personnel are authorized to tap the Public Sanitary Sewer Mainlines and install a 4- to 18-inch diameter Inserta Tee.
+The means, material, and method to tap into Public Sanitary Sewer Mainlines greater than 18-inches shall be reviewed and approved by the District, on a case-by-case basis.
 The installer shall give the District 72 hours advance notice prior to scheduling the tap/inspection.
 The tap will be scheduled and completed during the District's regularly scheduled business hours.
-The installer shall excavate to, and completely expose the Public Sanitary Sewer Mainline at the designated point of connection as directed by the District.
-The District shall tap the Public Sanitary Sewer Mainline and install the 4-inch-diameter Inserta-Tee connection fitting at the owner's expense.
-If the installer fails to comply with all state and federal safety codes applicable to the work, the District shall not make the tap or perform any inspection and the tap will be rescheduled.
-For taps other than a standard 4" tap into 3034 PVC, the owner or contractor must coordinate with the District well in advance of the required tap in case specialized connections must be ordered in advance.
+The installer shall excavate completely expose the Public Sanitary Sewer Mainline at the designated point of connection as directed by the District.
+The District shall tap the Public Sanitary Sewer Mainline and install the 4-inch-diameter Inserta-Tee connection fitting at the Owner's expense.
+If the installer fails to comply with all local, state and federal safety codes applicable to the work, then the District shall not tap the mainline or perform any inspection, and the tap will be rescheduled.
+For taps other than a standard 4-inch tap into 3034 PVC, the Owner or contractor must coordinate with the District well in advance of the required tap in case a specialized connections must be ordered in advance.